 Faculty and Instructors

-Geeta Anand, Acting Professor.
+Geeta Anand, Dean and Professor.
 Investigative reporting, narrative non-fiction, healthcare, international reporting.

 David Barstow, Professor.
 Reva and David Logan Distinguished Chair of Investigative Journalism.